Treating mesothelioma symptoms

 - sickness

-If this happens, tell you doctor straight away.
+If you have any of these symptoms, tell your doctor straight away.
 They will give you medicines to control your symptoms.
-They may also suggest treatments that will help rest your bowel for a while and help with the blockage.
+They may also suggest treatments that help rest your bowel for a while and help with the blockage.

 Treatments to control other symptoms of mesothelioma